gingermusketeer/dnt-discord-bot/README.md

 ### /randomcabin

 ```
+/randomcabin
 /randomcabin check-in: yyyy-mm-dd check-out: yyyy-mm-dd
 ```

-_This feature is still work in progress._

 Want to go on a cabin trip but don't know where to go?
 Tell the bot when you'd like to go and it finds a random cabin for you that is available at the desired dates.
-The command is available in text channels and dms.
+If you omit the dates, you will receive any random cabin instead.
+Be aware, that we cannot check the availability of all cabins (yet), so providing dates limits the pool of potential cabins.
+To protect your privacy, Turbo's response is always private - nobody will know that you asked...

 ## :red_circle: Other features